 The Old Creamery Co-op

-Just fill out the member-owner application page and give it to the cashier with your selected payment option (see below) or you can mail it to us with your payment.
+Fill it out and give it to the cashier with your selected payment option or you can mail it to us with your check.
 That's it!

 Making It Work—Member Equity

-A member-owner equity share price in the Old Creamery Co-op costs $150.
-This can be paid all at once, or over time: time payments to become a member-owner are a $15 initial payment and then $15 per month for the following nine months.
-As long as your membership is fully paid within a year your membership will remain active and you can enjoy all the benifits of member-ownership.
+A $150, one time payment makes you a Member-Owner of the Old Creamery Co-op.
+Pay all at once or, if needed use time payments.
+A minimum $15 initial payment and then at least $15 per month for the following nine months.
+As long as your membership is fully paid within a year (In any increments) you can enjoy all the benifits of member-ownership.

 As a member-owner, your benefits will include: